Is Udemy worth it?

 Content Quality at Udemy

 Firstly, one thing we must make clear is that Udemy doesn’t produce course content — this is done via independent tutors.
+The opposite could be said for the likes of John Academy.
 You have to think of Udemy as a YouTube for educators, without the adverts.
 Of course, you avoid the adverts due to paying up-front for the class (in most cases), but otherwise it works in exactly the same way.

 Reputation of tutors at Udemy